ebadi/che-test/README.md

     //140.
 Double click on copy to clipboard causes The following message is copied to the clipboard: "NaN"
-    //141  Show if a puzzle is solved  or not  instead of findUnsolvedPuzzle

     //146.
 When page for the first time loaded, the history does not load
     //147.
 Move info about solved puzzle to login message
     //148. slider does not reset together with level on home page
-    // checksolution does not register solved puzzles
-    //150.
-Schema.org Structured Data

 ```